 Stringless Blue Lake FM-1K

-This is a BCMV resistant strain of the original 'Blue Lake' pole.
-Its pods are stringless when young and tender, dark green, round, tasty, and reach about six inches.
+'Stringless Blue Lake FM-1K', also simply known as 'Blue Lake FM-1K', is one of many in a series of Blue Lake-type beans that were introduced in the middle of the twentieth century.
+Its pods are stringless when young and tender, dark green in color, round in cross section, tasty, reach about six inches in length, and have white seeds.
 They can be enjoyed fresh as snap or shell beans, canned, frozen or dried.
 The plants are vigorous, climb well, and are productive.
-About 95 seeds per ounce.
+It is a BCMV